-- Optional tipping: you can tip when you make a trade to support Public’s commitment to not taking PFOF.
-Tips are capped at 5% of the transaction amount
+- Optional tipping: you can tip when you make a trade to support Public’s commitment to not taking PFOF

 - Share lending: Public’s clearing firm, Apex, can lend your shares to investors or institutions that want to borrow them.
 These parties pay interest for borrowing the shares, which is split between Public and its clearing firm.
 (Share lending doesn’t impact your stock ownership)

-- Interest on cash balances: Public earns interest on uninvested cash in your account
+- Interest on cash balances: Public earns interest on uninvested cash in your account, currently 0.2%

-Public helps you find ESG stocks and funds easily by grouping them into themes.
-As of July 2021, they featured the following themes:
+Public helps you find green energy or environmental, social, and governance (ESG) stocks or funds easily by grouping them into themes.
+As of December 2021, they featured the following themes:

 - Plant-Based Movement: companies innovating & investing in plant-based food for a better-tasting and greener future